Event Streams

 message.id | The message ID generated by OneSignal. | String UUID format |

-message.name | The name of message as set in the dashboard or using the API name property. | String |
+message.name | The name of the message as set in the dashboard or using the API name property. | String |

-message.title | The title the message as set in the dashboard or using the API headings property. | Object |
+message.title | The title of the push message or email subject as set in the dashboard or using the API headings or email_subject properties. | Object |

-message.contents | The contents of a message as set in the dashboard or using the API contents property. (clipped at 50 characters) | Object |
+message.contents | The contents of the push or sms message as set in the dashboard or using the API contents property (clipped at 50 characters).
+Email contents (email_body ) are not provided. | Object |

-message.tempate_id | The template ID for a message sent via Journeys or API template_id property. | String UUID format |
+message.template_id | The template ID for a message sent via Journeys or API template_id property. | String UUID format |

 {